-It’s never fun to be reminded of how fragile the ecosystem of our skin can be.
-All sorts of things can happen to it throughout the course of our lives – scars and sunburns and acne, and that’s just if you’re lucky.
-For a lot of people, marks on their skin can be a huge source of anxiety and can lead to lower self-esteem and body dysphoria.
-Studies show that acne can have a devastating effect on people’s emotional landscapes, although very few of the people who suffer from it seek medical help or consult a dermatologist.
+Our skin is a fragile ecosystem.
+All sorts of things can happen to it throughout our lives – scars, sunburns, acne, and many other forms of discoloration.
+For many people, uneven skin is a source of anxiety and leads to lower self-esteem and body dysphoria.
+Studies show that acne can have devastating emotional effects, but very few people who suffer from it seek medical help or consult a dermatologist.

-Meladerm is a product that touts its effectiveness in clearing up unevenness in skin tone and correcting hyperpigmentation safely and effectively without damaging your skin.
+Meladerm is a product intended to clear up uneven skin tone and safely correct hyperpigmentation without damaging your skin.
 Does it work well?
-Below, we explore whether or not Meladerm actually accomplishes what it claims.
+Below, we explore whether or not Meladerm accomplishes what it claims.

 - Lightens and brightens skin

 - Effective for melasma, hyperpigmentation, acne scarring, age spots, and more

 - Doesn’t contain hydroquinone or other harmful ingredients